 Are you looking to do something more long-term?

 We are responding to the current COVID-19 pandemic.
 The card is designed to support social care workers during this time.
-As always, we will review feedback and take that into account when considering any further plans for the future.
+As always, we will review feedback and take that into account when considering any future plans.

 If a social care worker and hasn’t yet received a card, how do they get one?